Some people despise golf. For them, it represents everything that is wrong with civilised society.

 This period marks another chapter in my personal history of hero worship.
 The Gibbonses were popular, talented and funny.
 Plus they were non-identical twins, which virtually made them local celebrities in those pre-IVF days.

-All went well until we were joined on the Sunday by the daytripping Boyd family, and our three ball became a four ball as the eldest son – Alex – joined our fraternity.
+All went well until we were joined at The Plassey on the Sunday by the daytripping Boyd family, and our three ball became a four ball as the eldest son – Alex – joined our fraternity.
 It’s fair to say that Alex wasn’t much of a player.
 He played like a pensioner trying to flick dogshit off his lawn with a twig.

-By the time we reached the seventh hole Alex’s playing was sufficiently improved that I felt no compunction about sitting square to the tee while he drove off.
+By the time we reached the seventh hole, Alex’s playing was sufficiently improved that I felt no compunction about sitting square to the tee while he drove off.
 In other words, I was seated at a ninety degree angle to the ball’s expected direction of travel, and at a distance of about two metres.
 This, in hindsight, was a grave error.
-Golf etiquette dictates that playing partners should always stand behind the player with the honour to strike the ball.
+Golf etiquette dictates that playing partners should always stand behind the player who has the honour to strike the ball.
 But this was the Plassey: the normal rules of golf did not apply.
 And nor did the laws of physics.

 Alex’s driven ball left the club head and struck me just above the ear.
 An impossible shot: impossible to replicate, and horrible accurate.
 At the moment of impact, it felt like I had been hit by a bullet train, a bullet train that was trying to puncture my cranium.
 In spite of this, I was actually lucky.
 Were my head at a different angle, it would have struck me on the temple.
 I could easily have been killed.

-After a brief period of writhing on the grass, shrilly swearing and desperately trying not to cry, I walked unsteadily off the course and spent the rest of the afternoon with a raw sirloin steak applied to the side of my head.
+After a brief period of writhing on the grass, swearing and desperately trying not to cry, I walked unsteadily off the course and spent the rest of the afternoon with a raw sirloin steak applied to the side of my head.

 The three-ball carried on without me.
 I’d like to think that they didn’t laugh about it.
 But I imagine they did.